 I’ve been so excited to share this recipe since perfecting the concept this summer.
 I’d been dreaming of a chickpea burger infused with the flavors of curry for a while.
 And although it took me several tries to nail, it was totally worth the effort!
 Friends, it’s burger time.

 This 10-ingredient burger is made with cooked quinoa and baked chickpeas.
 The chickpeas provide plenty of plant-based protein and fiber, while the quinoa helps bind the burger and stay together for cooking.

-Serrano pepper adds heat, ginger adds spice, and garlic infuses plenty of zingy garlic flavor.
+Serrano pepper and harissa* add heat, ginger adds spice, and garlic infuses plenty of zingy garlic flavor.
 Lastly, my go-to curry powder injects tons of gorgeous flavor in one fell swoop.

 The last element is cooked potatoes that are mashed, seasoned, and stirred into the quinoa-chickpea mixture.
 This helps round out the flavor and texture super well and adds even more carby goodness to the mix (swoon).